xaviervia/washington/README.md

 But sure some of you disagree!
 Well, if you for some reason you really like Washington’s approach and would like to use it, but you also really want to get a nested structure of tests, remember: examples are just plain JavaScript objects.
 You are more than welcome to add a `namespace` or `breadcrumbs` property to them and use it in a custom formatter to organize the output of the test suite.

 ## Why do you say this is functional?

+> † As much as it can be in JavaScript

 Washington is built on principles inspired or directly taken from the Fantasy Land community.
 Furthermore, the test suite is just a regular array of simple objects, there is no hidden magic or state anywhere.
 You can easily write your own lib that consumes the Washington example format.
 I believe this makes Washington fairly future proof—time will tell.